simCAN

 Example workflow

-A practical path from CAN database to a repeatable ADAS bench scenario.
+A practical path from CAN database to a repeatable CAN bench scenario.

 Load a DBC